 - Your baby having a tongue tie that restricts the movement of their tongue.

-*Click here* to see a form that you and your health visitor can use to identify if your baby is feeding well.
+*Click here* to see a form that you and a health practitioner working with your family can use to identify if your baby is feeding well.

 Who Can Help?